My goal is to explain how Fibery is different from Coda and what strengths and weaknesses it has. Coda is a powerful, but weird product.

 - Individual and small team work management.

-🍀 Fibery is a set of connected apps.
+🍀 Fibery is a set of connected spaces.
 Fibery works best for teams and small/medium companies.

-The power of Fibery: Databases and relations / Views (Board, Whiteboard, Timeline, Chart) / Documents / Data and information connectivity
+The power of Fibery: Databases and relations / Views (Board, Whiteboard, Timeline, Chart) / Data and information connectivity

 Cases where Fibery shines: